 Linux Find IP Address – Are you new to Linux?
 Do you want to learn how to get IP Address in Linux?
 If so, then you are at the perfect website portal to learn How to Find IP Addresses in Linux.
-This is going to be the complete guide about the topic.
+This is going to be a complete guide on the topic.

 Well, finding the IP address of your system is not a difficult task even if you use any OS either be it Linux-based operating systems, MS Windows operating systems, or Mac OS.
 You can find the IP address of your system just by running some simple commands.
 If you have used windows based operating system then you must know it is how easy to find the IP address in that particular OS.